What is the Pill?

 - has had a stroke, heart attack or high blood pressure

-- has a past or close family history of blood clots
+- has a past history or close family history of blood clots

 - has certain types of migraine, diabetes or liver disease